 In the following design with 17mils trace width and GND guard of 16 mils from each edge of transmission line, a via stitching with 100mils distance between center-to-center of via works the best.

-dy in ADS Via Designer are distances from the TL not from the corresponding via.
+in ADS Via Designer are distances from the TL not from the corresponding via.

-For the TL via, three degree of freedom are available but from manufacturing and physical point of view some of these values may not be practical.
+For the TL via, three degree of freedom are available but from manufacturing and physical point of view some of these values may not be practical. drill size

-anti-pad value that compensate
+and anti-pad value

-pad size and
+.
+For the pad size

-anti-pad value you are limited only by the clearance value of your PCB manufacturer.
+you are limited only by the clearance value of your PCB manufacturer.
 For both of these value a step size of 1 mils seems to be fair.
 In my case I use a 0.3mm (12mils) drill size, and because of 4mils clearance the anti-pad diameter should be equal or bigger than 20mils.

 After running a lengthy sweep on via ring size and antipad diameter, it revealed that at 0.3mm drill size, the via structure shows more inductance than capacitance.
 To reach a perfect wideband 50Ohm characteristic impedance, adding more capacitance to the structure was a must.
 In compliance with simulation results, best performance achieved when via ring is large enough and antipad is shorten to it’s minimum values.
 In my case the final choice was 0.3mm drill size, 27mm as the diameter of via pad and 8mils(min clearance)+12mils(drill size)=20mils for antipad diameter.
 The thicker green line at bottom is the S11 of chosen via.